-The log smells, their facets, and the tools addressing them are summarized in Table~\ref{tab:combined_facets_tools}.
-The survey comprehensively investigated logging-related issues, revealing that \emph{logging can be affected by a large variety of smells at all stages of the logging process}.
-Regardless of the smell, if the emerging issues are not taken seriously, they might create or evolve into other problems.
+The survey comprehensively investigated logging-related issues, revealing that \emph{logging can be affected by a wide variety of smells at all stages of the logging process}.
+Regardless of the smell, if emerging issues are not taken seriously, they might create or evolve into other problems.
 Therefore, developers should be aware of the smells and their effects on the quality of logging.
 However, some of the smells can have a more widespread negative impact than others.
-For example, ``Landfill logs'' (LS8) can affect performance, storage costs, and comprehensibility of the logs; this smell was considered a potential cause for all four identified consequences of log smells.
-On the other hand, ``Message madness'' (LS6) mainly affects the usefulness and comprehensibility of the log entries and was identified as potential cause only once.
-Three smells (LS1, LS4, LS7) were not determined to be a cause for any of the consequences.
+For example, ``Landfill logs'' (LS7) can affect system performance, storage costs, and comprehensibility of the logs; this smell was considered a potential cause for all four identified consequences of log smells.
+On the other hand, ``Message madness'' (LS5) mainly affects the usefulness and comprehensibility of the log entries and was identified as a potential cause only once.
+Three smells (LS1, LS4, LS6) were not determined to be the cause of any of the consequences.
 However, this does not imply that these are not potentially harmful.
 The paper focused on direct consequences, and while none of these smells might directly cause a significant problem, they all hinder the comprehensiveness, completeness, and thus usefulness of the log, making the downstream tasks more difficult.